mantidproject/mantid/docs/source/algorithms/LoadILLReflectometry-v1.rst

 Loads data of a Nexus file obtained from an ILL reflectometry instrument `D17 <https://www.ill.eu/instruments-support/instruments-groups/instruments/d17/description/instrument-layout/>`_ or `FIGARO <https://www.ill.eu/instruments-support/instruments-groups/instruments/figaro/description/instrument-layout/>`_ into a `Workspace2D <http://www.mantidproject.org/Workspace2D>`_.
 Both time-of-flight and monochromatic instrument configurations are supported.
 In general, this loader reads detector and monitor counts and adds x-axis and error values.
 The output workspace contains histogram data.
 The x-axis can have units in time-of-flight or wavelength with non-varying and varying bins, respectively.
 The conversion to wavelength uses the algorithm :ref:`algm-ConvertUnits`.
 The sample logs associated to the output workspace contain an additional entry, :literal:`Facility`, set to :literal:`ILL`.
+Detector indices and spectrum numbers start with zero like workspace indices.

 Time of flight axis
 -------------------